embassy-rs/trouble/examples/README.md

 The different target directories contain the required setup code for the different targets.
 Any target specific documentation can be found in the respective target directory.

-## High throughput examples
+## High throughput example

-The high throughput examples showcase optimum configuration settings for achieving high throughput.
+The high throughput example showcases optimum configuration settings for achieving high throughput.
-Throughput of around 1.4 MBit/s have been measured with some of the more aggressive configurations.
+Throughput of around 1.4 Mbps have been measured with some of the more aggressive configurations.
 It is important to note that these configurations compromise on energy conservation.

-These examples require specific hardware and HCI firmware configurations that can support the configurations used.
+This example requires specific hardware and HCI firmware configurations that can support the configurations used.
 Any specific target requirements will be outlined is this readme.

-### The configurations and their effects

 Here we will look at some of the configurations that can be used to achieve high a throughput, their effects and how to set them.

-#### Theoretical background
+### Theoretical background

 In order to understand what configurations need to be set and how, we will require some understanding of the Bluetooth hardware and lower layers of the software stack.